-This measure reports on the breastfeeding status of infants, including: breastfeeding duration; breastfeeding and other sources of food; and the reasons mothers stopped breastfeeding.
-Breastfeeding is one of the most important human behaviours for the survival, growth, development and health of infants and young children.
+This measure reports on the breastfeeding status of infants, including: breastfeeding duration, breastfeeding and other sources of food, and the reasons mothers stopped breastfeeding.
+Breastfeeding is 1 of the most important human behaviours for the survival, growth, development and health of infants and young children.
 Early initiation (within the first hour after birth) and exclusive breastfeeding during the first month is associated with a reduced risk of neonatal morbidity and mortality (Khan et al. 2014).
 Breastfeeding also offers protection against many conditions, including sudden infant death syndrome, diarrhoea, respiratory infections, middle ear infections and the development of diabetes in later life (Annamalay et al. 2012; Horta et al. 2015).

-All comparisons between Indigenous and non-Indigenous infants are for ages 0-2 years due to the scope of the ABS National Health Survey 2014-15.
+All comparisons between Indigenous and non-Indigenous infants are for ages 0-2 due to the scope of the ABS National Health Survey 2014-15.

-Children aged 0-3 years: In 2014-15 in the Northern Territory, 95% of Indigenous children aged 0-3 had been or were currently breastfed.
+Children aged 0-3 years: In 2014-15 in Victoria, 74% of Indigenous children aged 0-3 were reported to have been, or were currently, breastfed.
+About 30% of Indigenous children were never breastfed or their breastfeeding status was not known.
+This was higher than the national proportion.

-In 2014-15 nationally, 80% of Indigenous children aged 0-3 were reported to have been or were currently breastfed (Table 2.20.2, Figure 2.20.1).
+Nationally, 80% of Indigenous children aged 0-3 were reported to have been, or were currently, breastfed, and 20% had never been breastfed, or breastfeeding status was not known (Table 2.20.2, Figure 2.20.1).

-Children aged 0-2 years: In 2014-15 in the Northern Territory, 98% of Indigenous children aged 0-2 were reported to have been breastfed, compared with 81% of non-Indigenous children.
+Children aged 0-2 years: In 2014-15 in Victoria, 75% of Indigenous children aged 0-2 were reported to have been breastfed, compared with 85% of non-Indigenous children.

-Nationally in 2014-15, a smaller proportion of Indigenous than non-Indigenous children were reported to have been breastfed (82% compared with 86%) (Table 2.20.6).
+Nationally, a smaller proportion of Indigenous than non-Indigenous children were reported to have been breastfed (82% and 86%, respectively) (Table 2.20.6).

-Time breastfed (children aged 0-2 years): In 2014-15 in the Northern Territory, of Indigenous children who had been breastfed, the most common duration of feeding was 1 month to less than 6 months (18%).
-The most common duration of feeding for non-Indigenous children aged 0-2 was 6 to less than 12 months (26%).
+Time breastfed (children aged 0-2 years): In 2014-15 in Victoria, of Indigenous children who were reported to have been breastfed, the most common duration of feeding was 1 month to less than 6 months (25%).
+The proportion was 17% for non-Indigenous children.

-Nationally in 2014-15, of Indigenous children who had been breastfed, the most common duration of feeding was 1 month to less than 6 months (24%).
-This proportion was similar for non-Indigenous children (26%) (Table 2.20.6, Figure 2.20.2).
+Nationally, the most common duration of feeding was 1 month to less than 6 months (24%).
+The proportion was similar for non-Indigenous children (26%) (Table 2.20.6, Figure 2.20.2).

 Remoteness (children aged 0-2 years): Nationally, in 2014-15, the proportion of Indigenous children aged 0-2 who were reported to be currently or previously breastfed was highest in Very remote areas (91%) and lowest in Major cities (73%).
-For non-Indigenous children, the highest proportion was in Outer regional areas (91%) and the lowest was in Inner regional areas (80%) (Table 2.20.5).
+For non-Indigenous children, the highest proportion was in Outer Regional areas (91%) and the lowest was in Inner Regional areas (80%) (Table 2.20.5).

-Trend over time (children aged 0-3 years): Nationally, the rate of breastfeeding of Indigenous infants varied from 2004-05 to 2014-15, and no clear trend is discernible.
-Higher rates of breastfeeding were consistently reported in Remote areas (85% in 2004-05 and 87% in 2014-15) than in Non-remote areas (79% in 2004-05 and 2014-15) (Table 2.20.4, Figure 2.20.3).
+Trend over time (children aged 0-3 years): Nationally, the rate of breastfeeding of Indigenous infants varied from 2004-05 to 2014-15, and no clear trend is discernable.
+Higher rates of breastfeeding were consistently reported in Remote areas (85% in 2004-05 to 87% in 2014-15) than in Non-remote areas (79% in 2004-05 and 2014-15) (Table 2.20.4, Figure 2.20.3).